MaximilianoVeiga/node-red-contrib-http-ntlm-req/README.md

 * Errors are thrown for http response status codes differnt than 200 or network errors
 * Fixed contributors in package.json
 * Used done() instead of node.error()
+* Removed unused configuration fields: key, cert, token
+* Fixed method selection not working any more after changing the method once

 ## Usage
 To set up HTTP request, create a new auth config: